 Shay confirmed in a July 2020 tweet she was not quitting the show and planned to return to SUR “once work opens/picks back up.”
 On the other end of the spectrum, Jax Taylor and Brittany Cartwright announced in December that they would not be returning to Vanderpump Rules.
 Shortly thereafter, Bravo confirmed the news to Variety but offered no further explanation.
 Fans had long been calling for Taylor's firing after he falsely accused co-star Faith Stowers, a Black woman, of criminal activity.
 Lance Bass — a friend of Taylor and Vanderpump — revealed on the June 15 episode of his Daily Popcast that he did "not see Bravo keeping [Taylor].”

-Stowers, meanwhile, told Page Six she felt "so vindicated [that] studios and production are able to see blatant racism and make these positive changes and help move the race forward, adding on an episode of Us Weekly's Watch With Us podcast that she would "love to go back" to the show now that Stassi and Kristen have been terminated.
+All of this controversy followed longtime Vanderpump stars Stassi Schroeder and Kristen Doute’s firings one week after Stowers revealed they once reported her to the police for a crime she did not commit.
+Stowers told Page Six she felt "so vindicated [that] studios and production are able to see blatant racism and make these positive changes and help move the race forward, adding on an episode of Us Weekly's Watch With Us podcast that she would "love to go back" to the show now that Schroeder and Doute have been terminated.
 "I don’t have a problem with Vanderpump Rules.
 I don’t have a problem with Bravo in general," she said.

-As for who else might be in the cast if and when Vanderpump returns, it’s anyone’s guess when Bravo will make any announcements.
 Vanderpump Rules is typically filmed the summer before it airs, but Bravo usually waits until November to confirm the new season's cast and premiere date.
-While filming for a potential Season 9 could get back on schedule in the coming months, the the coronavirus pandemic remains unpredictable.
+With filming for Season 9 underway, fans should expect to hear more exciting updates about the show’s airdate and more in the coming months.

 This article was originally published on